TestyBacon/cac_2021_project/README.md

 Staging changes: Declaring your local changes before committing them.

-Commit and Push: Not sure what the difference is, but I think Visual Studio does both at the same time.
-Takes the staged changes and uploads(?) the changes to the remote repo on github
+Push Commit: Takes the staged changes and uploads(?) the changes to the remote repo on github.
+You have to add a commit message.

 Pull Request: I think it means requesting to merge a branch to main.

-Upstream/Downstream: Not sure
+Upstream/Downstream: Not sure, but I think downstream is from a remote repo -> local, and upstream is from local repo -> remote

+Pull commit: Not sure, but I think it means taking upstream changes and saving them to the local repo